 Australia’s National Greenhouse Accounts are made up of a series of comprehensive reports and databases that estimate, and account for, Australia’s greenhouse gas emissions.
 These publications fulfil Australia’s international and domestic inventory reporting requirements.
 The Quarterly Update of Australia’s National Greenhouse Gas Inventory reports on the latest estimates of Australia’s national greenhouse gas inventory.

 This Quarterly Update provides:

-Emissions per capita, and the emissions intensity of the economy, were at their lowest levels in 28 years.
-Emissions per capita in the year to March 2018 have fallen 36 per cent since 1990, while the emissions intensity of the economy has fallen 59 per cent since 1990 (Figure 1).
+In the year to March 2019 emissions per capita, and the emissions intensity of the economy are at their lowest levels in 29 years.
+Emissions per capita in the year to March 2019 have fallen 40.1 per cent since 1990, while the emissions intensity of the economy has fallen 62.4 per cent (Figure P1).

-Figure 1: Emissions per capita and emissions per dollar of real GDP (incl.
-LULUCF) by year to March 1990 to 2018
+Figure P1: Emissions per capita and per dollar of real GDP, year to March 1990 to 2019

 - View all Quarterly Updates of Australia’s National Greenhouse Gas Inventory